myflashlab/Firebase-ANE/README.md

 **NOTICE: Firebase ANE is currently in Beta mode and is not yet available to public.
 Make sure you are registered in our [newsletter](http://www.myflashlabs.com/contact/) to be notified as soon as it's ready.
-Before the final release of the ANE, the documentation may change a lot!**
+You may also watch the approximate release dates of each Firebase child ANE [here](https://github.com/myflashlab/Firebase-ANE/milestones) Moreover, you may participate in the beta testing program and have early access to Firebase ANEs by dropping us an email from [here](http://www.myflashlabs.com/contact/).**
 --------------------------------------------------

 # Firebase Air Native Extension V1.0.0 Android+iOS